 You might be able to use your own policy to help pay for your injuries—if you’ve got the right coverage.
 It’s called underinsured motorist coverage, or UIM.
 It’s so important I’ve written an article on how it works.

 The fact your car isn’t in the wreck doesn’t matter.
+You can even use UIM if you weren't in a car at all- like this case where we got UIM to help a child hurt badly on a bicycle.
 All that’s required is: your crash injuries are extensive enough to use up the at-fault driver’s policy, requiring more money for a proper settlement.
 To get that additional money, you turn to your policy.

 This May Be the Best News for Certain Victims

 There may be another source of recovery if you’re:

 - Driving a car you borrowed with permission, or

 In that situation, you also have access to any UIM on the vehicle you rode, be it a car, truck or motorcycle.
 And if you are related to and live with the vehicle’s policyholder, you might qualify for even more coverage through stacking.